obfuscatedgenerated/teams-bio-xmas/README.md

 # teams-bio-xmas

-Updates your Office 365 about me text to the number of days until Christmas.
+A GitHub action to update your Office 365 About Me text to the number of days until the Christmas holidays.

 ## Setup in Actions